-On the next pages you will learn how to change the size of cells.
+On the following pages, you will learn how to change the size of cells.

-Important: If a cell displays hashes (e.g., #######) instead of the cell content, the column is too narrow to display the cell content.
-If this happens, simply widen the corresponding column.
+Important: If a cell displays hashes (for example, #######) instead of the cell content, the column is too narrow to display the cell content.
+If this occurs, simply widen the column accordingly.